NREL/HPC/docs/Documentation/Applications/Matlab/batch.md

 # Running MATLAB in Batch Mode

-*Learn how to run MATLAB software in batch mode on the Eagle system*
+*Learn how to run MATLAB software in batch mode*

 Below is an example MATLAB script, matlabTest.m, that creates and populates a vector using a simple for-loop and writes the result to a binary file,